kkozler/kkozler.github.io/about.markdown

 I get excited when I'm able to work with great people to build cool things, and I love striving with my team toward the best possible version of ourselves as individuals and teammates.

-In my life outside of work  , I'm an avid musician and play piano and guitar.
+In my life outside of work, I'm an avid musician and play piano and guitar.
 I also enjoy the challenge of strategy games and, in my free time, unwinding with books, movies, and quality time with my wife and two kids.